Introduction

 C. Disciplinary Consolidations

-The Associate Dean for Student Administration will also make determinations regarding consolidation in any allegations where multiple respondents are involved, regardless of the nature of the alleged offense.
+The Associate Dean for Student Administration will make determinations regarding consolidation of hearings where multiple respondents are involved in alleged violation(s).

 D. Formal Hearings: Role of the Chair